-- C. Employee retirement system - (a) The Company allocates pension funds in accordance with the legislation from the Ministry of Labor and managed by the Bureau of Labor Funds.
+C. Employee retirement system

+- (a) The Company allocates pension funds in accordance with the legislation from the Ministry of Labor and managed by the Bureau of Labor Funds.
 The annual budget for the allocation of the minimum income cannot be lower than the income calculated based on the interest rate of the banks' two-year time deposits in accordance with the legislation "Management and Utilization of the Labor Pension Funds". - (b) The Company contributes at the rate of 6% of each employee's monthly wages to the Labor Pension personal account of the Bureau of the Labor Insurance in accordance with the provisions of the Labor Pension Act from July 1, 2005.
 Under this defined contribution plan, the Company's contribution to the Bureau of Labor Insurance requires no additional legal or constructive obligations thereafter. - D. Agreement between labor and management

-The company has an open management environment.
+The Company has an open management environment.
 Various forms of discussion and communication can be conducted at any time between management and employees.
 Any problem can be reached in a timely and interactive manner.
 The Company cares about the interaction and communication between colleagues, so that employees and employers can achieve common growth and development goals through communication and understanding.
-The company has built a challenging and learning environment where the relationship between workers and employers is harmonious, so there are no labor disputes.
+The Company has built a challenging and learning environment where the relationship between workers and employers is harmonious, so there are no labor disputes.

-- E. Various employee rights maintenance measures : Follow the Labor Standards Act to handle everything. - 5.5.2 List any losses suffered by the company in the most recent 2 fiscal years and up to the annual report publication date due to labor disputes (including any violations of the Labor Standards Act found in labor inspection, specifying the disposition dates, disposition reference numbers, the articles of law violated, the substance of the legal violations, and the content of the dispositions), and disclosing an estimate of possible expenses that could be incurred currently and in the future and measures being or to be taken: None.
+- E. Various employee rights maintenance measures: Follow the Labor Standards Act to handle everything. - 5.5.2 Any losses suffered by the Company in the most recent fiscal year and up to the annual report publication date due to labor disputes (including labor inspection results found in violation of the Labor Standards Act, specifying the disposition dates, disposition reference numbers, the articles of law violated, and the content of the dispositions):

+None.